 NOTE: Required vertical clearance above the unit is at least 1 m.
 There should be no piping or conduit located over the compressor motor.

 NOTE: Maximum clearances are given.
 Depending on the unit configuration, some units may require less clearance than others in the same category.
+Heat exchanger tube removal clearance is necessary for detubing and retubing.

 Ventilation